Guidelines for Writing Resolutions

 American College of Emergency Physicians

 Phone: 800-798-1822 x3202

 Bylaws and regular resolutions are due 90 days before the annual Council meeting.
-The 2016 Council meeting will be held on Friday, October 14 and Saturday, October 15 in Las Vegas, NV.
-The deadline for resolutions for the 2016 Council meeting is Monday, July 18, 2016.
+The 2017 Council meeting will be held on Friday, October 27 and Saturday, October 28 in Washington, DC.
+The deadline for resolutions for the 2017 Council meeting is Monday, July 30, 2017.